 - Certified copy of officially valid documents for proof of address.

 Due diligence in allowing operations in Inoperative Accounts:

-In order to reduce the risk of fraud etc., while allowing operations in these accounts, due diligence should be exercised by ensuring the genuineness of transactions, verification of signature and identity, etc. However, it has to be ensured that the customer is not put into inconvenienced in any manner
+In order to reduce the risk of fraud etc., while allowing operations in these accounts, due diligence should be exercised by ensuring the genuineness of transactions, verification of signature and identity, etc. However, it has to be ensured that the customer is not put into inconveniences in any manner.

 - Interest bearing Deposit A/cs,